pkgw/casa6/readme.md

 1. This will install libraries under ` $CASAINSTALL/lib ` which are named like `libcasacpp_*` and header files under ` $CASAINSTALL/include `

 >    NOTE: In the macOS cmake command line we have to add '-DCMAKE_CXX_FLAGS="-isystem /opt/local/include"' as a temporary workaround to give the include path of wcslib, until a fix can be used from casacore.
-This will no longer be needed once the pointer to casacore is updated to include the fix in casa ().
+This will no longer be needed once the pointer to casacore is updated to include the fix in casa (see [CAS-14246](https://open-jira.nrao.edu/browse/CAS-14246) and prior linked issues).
 Alternatively, before running the casacore cmake one would need to  modify the following line inside $CASASRC/casatools/casacore/casacore.pc.in.

 #### Run casacpp unit tests (optional)